smieruch/mosaic_hydrographic_core_parameters/README.md

 download the file "SSS_SST.xview" to your computer.
 In webODV open the MOSAiC dailyaverage skalars collections with the "Data Exploration" Service as above.
-In the top status bar go to "View" -> "Manage Views" and upload the "SSS_vs_SST.xview" file.
+In the top status bar go to "View" -> "Manage Views" and upload the "SSS_SST.xview" file.
 Then select it as explained above.

 ### How to download exactly the data from the View